nus-cs2103-AY2021S2/tp/docs/team/visnuravi.md

   [\#97](https://github.com/AY2021S2-CS2103T-T12-1/tp/pull/97)
   * What it does: allows the user to find the list of garments that match his chosen garment
-  * Justification: This feature improves NuFash significantly as previously, it only outputs garments that have matching colour, but now it outputs garments that have the matching dresscode and type as well.
+  * Justification: This feature improves NuFash significantly as previously, it only outputs garments that have matching colour, but now it outputs garments that have the matching dresscode and type as well as the colour.
   * Highlights: This enhancement affects the list of matching garments viewed by the user, giving the user more accurate garment suggestions.
     <br>